PERSOL HR DATA BANK in APAC

 Visa on Arrival (B2/VOA)

 This type of visa is issued for visitors from certain countries, including Japan when they apply online in advance or upon arrival in designated Indonesian seaports or airports.
 This visa is valid for 30 days and can be extended to up to 60 days.
-Getting this visa is necessary for those who wish to visit Indonesia for more than 30 days or those who visit for business purposes.
+Getting this visa enables visits to Indonesia for business purposes, such as meetings.

 Working permit